kamarkaka/lc/src/main/java/com/kamarkaka/meta/facebook.md

 LC0766.
 Toeplitz Matrix
 LC0301.
 Remove Invalid Parentheses
 LC0173.
 Binary Search Tree Iterator
-LC0270.
+    - use inorder traversal to build a sorted list of nodes
+    - then next() and hasNext() will be O(1)
+    - or alternatively, only keep track of a stack used by tree traversal
+    - the next smallest node in a BST is the leftmost leaf of current node's right subtree.
+    - if the right subtree does not exist, pop stack to get its parent LC0270.
 Closest Binary Search Tree Value
+    - try root
+    - update closest
+    - if target < root, try root.left next, otherwise try root.right next
 LC2060.
-Check if an Original String Exists Given Two Encoded Strings LC1891.
+Check if an Original String Exists Given Two Encoded Strings
+    - dfs with memo
+    - keep track of i in s1, j in s2, and diff which is number diff between s1 and s2
+    - if s1.charAt(i) is digit, increment i and try i,j,diff-num
+    - if s2.charAt(i) is digit, increment j and try i,j,diff+num
+    - if c is letter, increment diff by +|- 1
+    - if c is equal, increment both i and j, keep diff
+    - return false otherwise
+LC1891.
 Cutting Ribbons
+    - binary search for max length with target cuts

 LC0002 Add Two Numbers